Caravan Girl

 "Caravan Girl" is a song by English electronic music duo Goldfrapp from their fourth studio album, Seventh Tree (2008).
 Written and produced by Alison Goldfrapp and Will Gregory, the song was released as the album's third single on 30 June 2008 and peaked at number 54 on the UK Singles Chart.
 In Scotland, the song reached number 6, becoming the third single from Seventh Tree to reach the top 10.

+Composition

+The song has a similar theme to "Twist" from the duo's 2003 album Black Cherry, and hints at Alison Goldfrapp's sexuality, who later revealed in 2010 she was in a relationship with film editor Lisa Gunning.

+AllMusic described the song as "some of the duo's finest escapist pop, capturing the irresistible appeal of running away with big hooks and an even bigger wall of sounds backing them up."

 Music video

 The music video premiered on Channel 4 on 14 June 2008, and Mute Records made the video available on YouTube the following day.
 The video, which is Goldfrapp's first not to include Alison Goldfrapp, features a girl riding her longboard.
 It was filmed, among other places, in Cambria, California.
 The video was directed by The Malloys.